rguilcas/coldpulse/README.md

 We suggest using depths that are multiples of 5 to create equally spaced data.
 Round your files to the nearest one.
 ### Preparing working directory
 Once your files are ready, you should create a working directory in your computer. **All names that will be used here should not contain spaces.
 We suggest you only use letters, numbers and underscores.**
-Then, download the [`cold_pulse_detection.py`](https://raw.githubusercontent.com/rguilcas/cold_pulses/master/example_input/cold_pulse_detection.py): first, open the link and then right click any where on the screen and click on *save as*.
+Then, download the [`cold_pulse_detection.py`](https://raw.githubusercontent.com/rguilcas/cold_pulses/master/example_input/cold_pulse_detection.py): right click on the link and *save link as*.
 This is the python script that we will use to launch the algorithm from command line.

 Put the file in the working directory you created.